atraplet/ecos4j/README.md

 ### Run Code

-Since Panama is in preview in Java 21 `--enable-preview` is required.
-Additionally, use `--enable-native-access=com.ustermetrics.ecos4j` or `--enable-native-access=ALL-UNNAMED` (if you are not using Java Platform Module System) to allow classpath based code to invoke the native code.
+Since ecos4j invokes some restricted methods of the FFM API, use `--enable-native-access=com.ustermetrics.ecos4j` or `--enable-native-access=ALL-UNNAMED` (if you are not using the Java Platform Module System) to avoid warnings from the Java runtime.

 ## Build